CaixaPay Tops 24-Hour Trading Volume of $26.00 (CXP)

-CaixaPay (CXP) traded flat against the U.S. dollar during the 1-day period ending at 9:00 AM ET on March 15th.
-One CaixaPay coin can currently be bought for about $0.10 or 0.00000268 BTC on major exchanges.
-CaixaPay has a total market capitalization of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last day.
-Over the last seven days, CaixaPay has traded flat against the U.S. dollar.
+CaixaPay (CXP) traded flat against the US dollar during the 24-hour period ending at 21:00 PM ET on March 19th.
+One CaixaPay coin can currently be purchased for approximately $0.10 or 0.00000268 BTC on popular cryptocurrency exchanges.
+During the last seven days, CaixaPay has traded flat against the US dollar.
+CaixaPay has a total market capitalization of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.